kysely-org/kysely/README.md

 import path from 'path'
 import { db } from './database'

-db.migrate.migrateToLatest(path.join(__dirname, 'migrations'))
+db.migration.migrateToLatest(path.join(__dirname, 'migrations'))
 ```

-The migration methods use a lock in the database leve, and parallel calls are executed serially.
+The migration methods use a lock in the database level, and parallel calls are executed serially.
 This means that you can safely call `migrateToLatest` and other migration methods from multiple
 server instances simultaneously and the migrations are guaranteed to only be executed once.

-NOTE: Only `db.schema.migrateToLatest` method is implemented at the moment.
+NOTE: Only `db.migration.migrateToLatest` method is implemented at the moment.
 There is no way
 to run the down migrations, or to go forward to a specific migration.
 These methods will be
 added soon.